Two months after she moved in, Leaf still wakes aware that she’s in a dead girl’s bed, in a dead girl’s room, in a dead girl’s house.

 While Blue is in the shower and MG and Lizzy go to help Mr. Sakai with the pokemon as they take a tour of the ranch, Elaine and Glen find Leaf while she’s putting the dinner orders in.
 “Hey.
 So… Blue told us.”

-Elaine smiles slightly.
 “We’re not fishing, Leaf.”
-Her smile fades.
+Elaine’s smile is small, and quickly fades.
 “He explained how Red was with Aiko when she ran into the building, but didn’t go in after her.
 How he and Red fought, and… how they disagreed about what Red should have done.”

 “He was a little more detailed,” Glen adds.
 “Said Red accused Blue of making Aiko so worried about looking heroic that she risked herself recklessly to live up to his ideals.
 And that he told Red that if going in to help her would mean death, then he should have been willing to die.”